JadHay8/Computer-Vision-Market-Predictor/README.md

 This project aims to predict stock price movements based on candlestick chart patterns using machine learning techniques.
 By leveraging Python libraries such as `yfinance`, `mplfinance`, and TensorFlow, the project builds a pipeline to visualize stock data, create candlestick charts, and train a Convolutional Neural Network (CNN) to classify price movements.

+Note: this project is not fully complete.
+In addition, as you scroll through the notebook file you will see the process of iteratively learning and improving that I employed while working on this semester-long project.
+As a result, some aspects of the model change as you scroll down.

 ## **Project Overview**

 The project was developed through multiple iterations, gradually refining the approach to improve accuracy and performance: